CommWebTeam/en_to_fr_mapper/README.md

 &lt;p>Formula 1: &lt;math>&lt;mi>x&lt;/mi>&lt;mo>+&lt;/mo>&lt;mi>y&lt;/mi>&lt;mo>=&lt;/mo>&lt;mi>z&lt;/mi>&lt;/math>&lt;/p>

-If the option is selected, the tool attempts to deal with the first issue using rules 6 and 7 [as described above](#part-2), and deals with the second issue by replacing math tags with placeholder strings so that their contents won't be matched like regular tags.
+If the option is selected, the tool attempts to deal with the first issue using rules 6 and 7 [as described above](#part-2), and deals with the second issue by replacing math tags with placeholder strings during the rest of the script so that their contents won't be matched like regular tags.

-Note that the equivalent French content will still not have mathml; mathml tags will be shifted to the front of their respective tags and will have to be manually repositioned afterwards.
+Note that the equivalent French content will still not have mathml.
+Similarly to SUPERSCRIPTORSUBSCRIPT being added to the front of lines with superscripts/subscripts, mathml tags will be shifted to the front of their respective tags and will have to be manually repositioned afterwards.

 ## Beyond Comparing